N battery: Overview

+The N-cell battery was designed by Burgess Battery Company and was part of a series of smaller batteries including the Z battery (AA) and the Number 7 battery (AAA).

 A zinc–carbon battery in this type is designated as R1 by IEC standards; likewise, an alkaline battery in this type is designated as LR1.
 ANSI designates this battery as 910A and 910D for alkaline and zinc–carbon chemistries, respectively.
 Energizer calls this type E90.